SuperMrJMT/xboxlive/README.md

 # XBOX LIVE

-A Firefox and Chrome extension that removes the ugly X from Twitter and replaces it with XBOX LIVE!!
+A Chrome extension that removes the ugly X from Twitter and replaces it with XBOX LIVE!!

 ## License